liuxjep/iam/manageaccess.md

 ## Getting started
 {: #cloudaccess-getstarted}

-Go to **Manage** &gt; **Access (IAM)**, and then select **Users** to start managing access for users in your account.
+Go to **Manage** &gt; **Access (IAM)** in the console, and then select **Users** to start managing access for users in your account.
 Select a user from the list to get started.
 You see only the access management options that you have permission to manage.
 For example, if you are not the account owner and you are not an organization or space manager, you do not see the option to manage Cloud Foundry access.

 You can also assign access roles to apps and services by using service IDs.
 Go to the **Service IDs** page to get started.
 For more information about how to get up and running quickly with {{site.data.keyword.Bluemix_notm}} IAM, see the [Getting started tutorial](/docs/iam?topic=iam-getstarted).